 Surprisinly, the couple is not suing the doctor, Dr. Scott E. Benjamin.
 Instead, they are seeking unspecified damages in excess of $75,000 from the manufacturer of Botox.
 Allergan, has categorically denied all allegations.

 Allergan acknowledges that Botox can travel into the blood stream outside the injected areal, and that in rare instances, a harmful immune response can occur.
 However, they argue that Botox is too big a molecule to enter into the brain.

 Other doctors testifying for the Drakes claim that Botox can enter the brain, causing seizures.
 Allergan stands by its position that the warnings and instructions at the time of the child’s injury were “legally adequate” and that the injuries and/or the expenses incurred by the Drakes were caused by alteration, improper handling and other unforeseeable misuse of their product.

 The case is ongoing and is expected to reach a resolution in late 2014.

 Come See Us Today To Get The Compensation You Deserve

 If you have recently suffered from injuries, you may be entitled to monetary compensation.
 But in order to get what you deserve, you need a skilled legal team with the knowledge to aggressively and fairly represent your interests.
 J. Price McNamara is an experienced personal injury attorney in the Metairie and Baton Rouge, LA areas who has helped hundreds of clients just like you.
 The law limits the amount of time you have to file your claim, so do not wait to find out what our firm can do for you.
-Call today to schedule your free case review at the Law Offices of J. Price McNamara!
+Call today to schedule your free case review at J. Price McNamara ERISA Insurance Claim Attorney!